 Rules exist for a reason.
 In the restaurant industry, they’re there to ensure that businesses run smoothly and that employees are respected.
 By avoiding fines for breaking the rules, your budget will be in better shape to handle the new wage increases.

-- Follow predictive scheduling guidelines.
+- Follow Auto-scheduler guidelines.
 New scheduling practices have been implemented to help protect shift workers in the hospitality sector.
 Failure to comply results in steep penalties that may threaten a restaurant’s existence—penalties that will dwarf the budgetary hassle of newly increased wages.
 In short, it’s best to educate yourself and play by the rules to avoid adding more challenges to your restaurant’s plate.

-- In case you need another reason to work within predictive scheduling requirements, consider the savings you’ll see by simply sending out your schedule earlier.
+- In case you need another reason to work within auto-scheduling requirements, consider the savings you’ll see by simply sending out your schedule earlier.
 The effect cascades—not only will you have your work completed in advance, but your employees will be able to easily plan their lives around their jobs—something that leads to happier employees.
 Happier employees with predictable pay checks lead to decreased turnover rates…which lead to decreased hiring, onboarding, and training costs!
 When you reduce those costs, you’ll be in better shape to roll the minimum wage hikes.

 The challenge of an increased minimum wage rate is not an easy one.
 It takes creative thinking and strategic approaches to ensure that the small ripples of change don’t turn into an unmanageable tidal wave.
 There are ways to easily adjust in order to keep your restaurant operating smoothly, and to keep your staff and customers happy at the same time.